 We know about Shakespeare’s Romeo and Juliet tragic story.
 From that, we get a concept known as Romeo and Juliet Effect.
-According to a study that traces back to the 1970s, facing disapproval from family members can make a love relationship stronger.
+According to studies, facing disapproval from family members can make a love relationship stronger.

 A couple who find themselves without positive reassurance and support from their parents might end up with a great love foundation based on trust and loyalty.
 Instead of acting out of your feelings, you take time to reason and find a solution.